moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 This example shows how to set-up Xubuntu 15.10 x64 in a VirtualBox so that it goes through Whonix Tor gateway.

-Please be aware, that not using official workstation may reduce your security and anonymity, and if you want highest level of privacy, just stick with the official Whonix workstation!
+**Please be aware, that not using official
-Dont follow this example if you are extra paranoid.
+Whonix workstation may reduce your security and anonymity!

-The steps here were executed on Ubuntu 14.04 x64 and VirtualBox 5.0.10.
+Don't follow this example if you are extra paranoid.**

-The steps here are based on those described [here](https://www.whonix.org/wiki/Ubuntu).
-However, that tutorial can be found outdated in few places.
+The steps here were executed on Ubuntu 14.04 x64 and VirtualBox 5.0.10, and are based on those described [here](https://www.whonix.org/wiki/Ubuntu).

 ## Step 1: Download Whonix Gateway VritualBox and Xubuntu images